quintenpalmer/preprompt/README.md

 PostPrompt
 ========

-PostPrompt virtual card game in Java
+PostPrompt - a virtual card game in Go and Python

  How to
 -------